raelga/ServerlessAWS/api/README.md

 ## Let's work on our second API, a Hello You

-This apply will be much alike the Hello World but with a twist.
+This API will be much alike the Hello World but with a twist.
 This time, the URL will be used as a parameter to personalize the response.

-You can get the full API definition in [Hello You API Swagger configuration](api/definitions/hello-you.yaml).
+You can get the full API definition in [Hello You API Swagger configuration](definitions/hello-you.yaml).

 Let's focus again on the paths configuration: